aws-samples/serverless-patterns/cloudwatch-metric-streams-firehose-terraform/README.md

     ```
 2. Change directory to the pattern directory:
     ```
-    cd cloudwatch-metric-streams-firehose-terraform
+    cd serverless-patterns/cloudwatch-metric-streams-firehose-terraform
     ```
-3. Run below terraform commands to deploy to your AWS account in desired region:
+3. Run below terraform commands to deploy to your AWS account in the desired region (default is eu-west-2):
     ```
     terraform init
     terraform validate
-    terraform plan
+    terraform plan -var region=<YOUR_REGION>
-    terraform apply
+    terraform apply -var region=<YOUR_REGION>
     ```

 ## How it works
 When AWS services are provisioned, the listed metrics(in the IaC) will be captured and streamed to Amazon Data Firehose.
 The destination in this case is a S3 bucket, where the metrics are saved.
-The code is configured to eu-west-2, but can be changed to any desired region.
+The code is configured to eu-west-2, but can be changed to any desired region via CLI as shown above.
+The example code includes AWS/EC2 and AWS/RDS namespaces with couple of metrics in each, which can be easily changed or new ones appended with new namespaces and/or metrics as required.

 ![pattern](Images/pattern.png)

 ## Testing

-After deployment, launch an EC2 instance in eu-west-2 region, and after a few minutes the metrics data will appear in the S3 bucket.
+After deployment, launch an EC2 instance in the same region, and after a few minutes the metrics data will appear in the S3 bucket.
+The file is in GZIP format and has metrics saved as JSON objects.

 ## Cleanup

 1. Delete the stack:
     ```
-    terraform destroy
+    terraform destroy -var region=<YOUR_REGION>
     ```
 ----
-Copyright 2022 Amazon.com, Inc. or its affiliates.
+Copyright 2024 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 SPDX-License-Identifier: MIT-0